iMicknl/azure-podcast-generator/README.md

 > Note: the azd command will also create a resource group to house all your infrastructure in.

-> Note: After deployment succeeds, all you have to do is change the container apps container to the container from this repository.
-It currently is not hosted anywhere, so you will have to build it yourself, and push it into ACA however you see fit.

 #### Azure CLI

 ```bash